3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Frequently Asked Questions

-4 weeks for a simple ceremony with small guest list.
-6-8 weeks for 50-75 people.
-3 months is comfortable for up to 150 guests.
+4 weeks for a courthouse ceremony + restaurant reception.
+6 to 8 weeks for a 50-guest wedding.
+3 months is comfortable for up to 150 guests with the right strategy.

 The venue.
-Everything else depends on date, location, and what's included.
+Everything else depends on date, location, and what is included.
+Lock it by end of week 2.

 Is it more expensive to plan quickly?

 Not necessarily.
-Rush fees exist for custom items, but short timelines force simpler choices that often cost less.
+Rush fees exist for custom items (stationery, some dresses, some bakers) at 15-30% surcharges.
+But short timelines force simpler choices that often cost less.
+Most 3-month couples spend less than their original budget, not more.

-Follow a structured timeline (like this one).
-Make decisions quickly and don't revisit them.
-Delegate.
+Follow the 4-week booking sprint.
+Make decisions quickly and do not revisit them.
+Delegate aggressively.
 Remember: the wedding is one day, the marriage is forever.
+Use a structured system (like our Smart Budget System) to avoid ad-hoc scrambling.

 Stop Googling.
 Start Planning.